HaAnh18/UNI/README.md

 Git Hub repo: https://github.com/HaAnh18/UNI

+To begin and get all the necessary packages use command: npm install

 Start the website by opening an integrated terminal and run the command: npm start

-/ After you run the index.js file to get started please run this URL: http://localhost:3000/api/customer/homepage
+After you run the index.js file to get started please run this URL: http://localhost:3000/api/customer/homepage